Cecil B. Brown Jr.

 Cecil B. Brown Jr. (July 29, 1926 – June 17, 2006) was an American activist, businessman, and legislator.

 Born in Chicago, Illinois, Brown graduated from Marquette University.
-He was a salesman and tax accountant.
-He was active in the civil rights movement in Milwaukee, Wisconsin.
+He was a salesman and tax accountant who was active in the civil rights movement in Milwaukee, Wisconsin.
 He served in the Wisconsin State Assembly in 1955 as a member of the Democratic Party.